Order by phone:

 Winner: Sky

 Sky is generally cheaper for fibre.
-You can expect to pay around £26-£28 on an 18 month contract for ‘Sky Superfast Broadband’ without any special offer discounts.
-That’s compared to around £36 for BT Fibre 2, or £32 for 36Mb Fibre.
+You can expect to pay around £27 on an 18 month contract for ‘Sky Superfast Broadband’ without any special offer discounts.
+For around the same price, you'll be able to sign up to BT Fibre Essential, although this is a slower package at 36Mb.
+You'll also have to commit to a full two years with BT.

 Setup cost